-As stated above, this rake task is useful for quickly indexing a small number documents in Solr (built specifically for populating Solr for testing).
-I would caution though in using this task for large scale indexing and commiting, as we’ve developed other best practices for production-scale indexing.
+The fixtures directory is useful for quickly indexing a small number documents in Solr (built specifically for populating Solr for testing).
+I would caution though in using this task for large scale indexing and committing, as we’ve developed other best practices for production-scale indexing.

 Want to index some more documents?
 Check out this tutorial on how to easily index metadata from OpenGeoMetadata.

 - Part 1 - GeoBlacklight overview

 - Part 2 - Setting up your environment

 - Part 5 - Customize your application